 Recent Technical SEO articles

-At the end of last year, a new HTTP status code saw the light.
+In 2016, a new HTTP status code saw the light.
 This status code, HTTP 451, is intended to be shown specifically when content has been blocked for legal reasons.
-If you’ve received a take down request, or are ordered by a judge to delete content, this is the status code that …Read: "HTTP 451: content unavailable for legal reasons"
+If you’ve received a take down request, or are ordered by a judge to delete content, this is the status code that allows you to indicate …Read: "HTTP 451: content unavailable for legal reasons"